inrupt/artifact-generator/documentation/advanced-configuration.md

     litVocabTermVersion: "0.1.0-SNAPSHOT"
     # MANDATORY The sub-directory of the output directory in which the current artifact will be generated.
     artifactDirectoryName: Java
-    # MANDATORY The template instanciated by each vocabulary to generate the target source code.
+    # MANDATORY - Must be one (and only one) of either:
+    #  - handlebarsTemplateInternal References a Handlebars template internally
+    #  provided by the Artifact Generator, and relative to it's internal
+    #  "templates" directory.
-    # It can reference a handlebars template relative to the YAML file, and also
+    #  - handlebarsTemplateCustom References a Handlebars template relative to
-    # accepts 'java-rdf4j.hbs' and 'javascript-rdf-ext.hbs'.
+    #  the configuration file.
-    handlebarsTemplate: java-rdf4j.hbs
+    handlebarsTemplateInternal: java-rdf4j.hbs
     # MANDATORY The extension that is appended after the name of the generated source code files.
     sourceFileExtension: java
     # These terms will be prefixed by an underscore in the generated code.
 It allows to prevent conflit if a term from